lkpttn/lkpttn.github.io/index.md

 ---
 layout: home
 title: Home
-headline: Friend of Pixels is Luke Patton, a product designer working with ethical and open technology.
+headline: Friend of Pixels is Luke Patton, a designer working with ethical and open technology.
 ---

 Hello.
 I'm a designer, programmer and computer enthusiast.
-I currently work as a Product Designer at DoSomething.org, with a side interest in generative art.
-I'm most interested in systems, games, and empathy.
+I currently work as a Design Technologist at DoSomething.org, with a side interest in generative art.
+I care a lot about creating humane intersections of systems and people.
 You can browse my projects, experiments and writing below.